hikarinosenshi/ml_project/README.md

 # ml_project
-Machine Learning Project
+<h1>Machine Learning Project<h1>

-Housing Market Consultants
+<h4>Housing Market Consultants</h4>
 We have been hired by a construction company to research which ‘cosmetic’ features add the most value to a house.
 The construction company is looking to buy old houses to remodel them.
 They need to understand which features will add the most value to the house.

-Location: final/
+<h4>File locations</h4>
-    Data Cleasing.ipynb -> notebook with all the steps taken to clean the original data Feature Selection.ipynb -> notebook with all the steps taken to select the features for the descriptive model
+final/Data Cleasing.ipynb -> notebook with all the steps taken to clean the original data final/Feature Selection.ipynb -> notebook with all the steps taken to select the features for the descriptive model

-Location: final/IT-KASA Presentation.ppt -> Final presentation of the project
+final/IT-KASA Presentation.ppt -> Final presentation of the project
 * Introduction
   * Team Members
   * Role we are playing